HugoPaquete/AEROSONIC-Sonifier-AI-Framework/docs/references.md

 # References

-This document lists general scientific and conceptual references relevant to the AEROSONIC Sonifier — AI Framework.
+This document lists general scientific and conceptual references relevant to the **AEROSONIC Sonifier — AI Framework**.
-These references provide context for the fields of sonification, artificial intelligence, multi‑agent systems and generative musical behaviour.
+These works provide context for the fields of sonification, artificial intelligence, multi‑agent systems, generative musical behaviour and environmental data interpretation.

 No implementation details or proprietary sources are disclosed.